-With Bromium metallicum the woman is not allowed to show the actual lack of sexual desire in a concrete manner if at all.
-By demonstrating her lack of desire, she could lose her security and her right to existence in the sense of the role-play in the relationship.
+With Bromium metallicum the woman is not allowed to show the actual lack of sexual desire in a concrete manner.
+By demonstrating her lack of desire, she could lose her security and her right to existence in the sense of role-play in the relationship.
 Thus she has to pretend to have the desire even if it is not so.

 With the homeopathic remedy Alumina the woman has no position.
 She goes along with what is asked of her and lets others do with her as they will.

 Typical symptoms relating to the sexuality of the woman in the remedy Alumina: